JEK58/Task-Setting---Step-by-Step/Task-Setting.md

 - What happens if the valley wind reaches higher than currently thought?
 - What happens if the wind is +/- 30° different than currently expected?
 - What happens if the wind is weaker/stronger than expected?
-- What time will the pilots be there, what does the position of the sun do?
+- What time will the pilots arrive there, and what effect does the position of the sun have?
 - What happens to the leeward situation when everything is shaded?
 - Is the turnpoint reachable when everything is shaded?
-- What happens if the base is lower than currently thought?
+- What happens if the base is lower than currently expected?
 - Can the cylinder be reached when the pilots are all just gliding out?
 - Are there obstacles on the way there and back (cable cars, power lines, air spaces, lee edges)?